-The device includes a further option that falls between the other two-although it requires less power drawn while the output drivers are in power down, it also takes a slightly longer delay to power up without artifact than if the bandgap reference is kept alive.
+The device includes a further option that falls between the other two - while it requires less power drawn while the output drivers are in powerdown, it also takes a slightly longer delay to power-up without artifact than if the bandgap reference is kept alive.
 In this alternate mode, the powered-down output driver pin is weakly driven to a voltage of approximately half the DRVDD1/2 supply level using an internal voltage divider.
-This voltage does not match the actual VCM of a fully powered driver, but due to the output voltage being close to its final value, a much shorter power-up delay time setting can be used and still avoid any audible output artifacts.
-These output voltage options are controlled in page 0, register 42.
+This voltage will not match the actual VCM of a fully powered driver, but due to the output voltage being close to its final value, a much shorter power-up delay time setting can be used and still avoid any audible output artifacts.
+These output voltage options are controlled in Page-0/Reg-42.

-The high-power output drivers can also be programmed to power up first with the output level (gain) control in a highly attenuated state; then the output driver automatically reduces the output attenuation slowly to reach the programmed output gain.
-This capability is enabled by default but can be disabled in page 0, register 40.
+The high power output drivers can also be programmed to power up first with the output level control in a highly attenuated state, then the output driver will automatically slowly reduce the output attenuation to reach the desired output level setting programmed.
+This capability is enabled by default but can be enabled in Page-0/Reg-40.

-SHORT-CIRCUIT OUTPUT PROTECTION
+SHORT CIRCUIT OUTPUT PROTECTION

-The TLV320AlC3105 includes programmable short-circuit protection for the high-power output drivers, for maximum flexibility in a given application.
-By default, if these output drivers are shorted, they automatically limit the maximum amount of current that can be sourced to or sunk from a load, thereby protecting the device from an overcurrent condition.
-In this mode, the user can read page 0, register 95 to determine whether the part is in short-circuit protection or not, and then decide whether to program the device to power down the output drivers.
-However, the device includes further capability to power down an output driver automatically whenever it goes into short-circuit protection, without requiring intervention from the user.
-In this case, the output driver stays in a power-down condition until the user specifically programs it to power down and then power back up again, to clear the short-circuit flag.
+The TLV320AIC3106 includes programmable short-circuit protection for the high power output drivers, for maximum flexibility in a given application.
+By default, if these output drivers are shorted, they will automatically limit the maximum amount of current that can be sourced to or sunk from a load, thereby protecting the device from an over-current condition.
+In this mode, the user can read Page-0/Reg-95 to determine whether the part is in short-circuit protection or not, and then decide whether to program the device to power down the output drivers.
+However, the device includes further capability to automatically power down an output driver whenever it does into short-circuit protection, without requiring intervention from the user.
+In this case, the output driver will stay in a power down condition until the user specifically programs it to power down and then power back up again, to clear the short-circuit flag.